nr007/docker-instant-wp/README.md

  HOW TO START:

- Open terminal - navigate to project folder - run docker environment with: docker-compose up - that is it
+ Open terminal - navigate to project folder - run docker environment with: docker-compose up

+ After the docker-compose builded project you can run  php composer.phar install to install plugins.

  - website is at localhost:8080
  - phpMyAdmin is at localhost:8181